Metaculus/metac-bot-template/README.md

 Github can automatically run code in a repository.
 To that end, you need to fork this repository.
 You also need to set the secrets and environment variables in the github repository settings as explained above.

 Automation is handled in the `.github/workflows/` folder.

-The `pr_check.yaml` file is responsible for triggering a test run every time a pull request is made to the main branch.
-This is useful for development and testing.

 The `daily_run_simple_bot.yaml` file runs the simple bot every day (note that since `submit_predictions` is set to `False` in the script by default, no predictions will actually be posted).
 The `daily_run_simple_bot.yaml` file contains various comments and explanations.
 You should be able to simply copy this file and modify it to run your own bot.